Highly motivated Wharton students have the opportunity to challenge themselves through a variety of scholars programs at Penn:

 - Students convene to discuss project progress, strategies, and challenges throughout the year, thus creating a sense of scholarly community.

-- Students defend their project proposals in mid-November in a public session with students and faculty mentors in attendance.
+- Near the end of the first semester, students defend their project proposals in a public session with students and faculty mentors in attendance.

-- Research progress continues through the spring, culminating in final presentations in April, and a paper for publication on ScholarlyCommons.
+- Research progress continues through the second semester, culminating in final presentations and a paper for publication on ScholarlyCommons.